 Price:(26 lb bag)

-If you and your dog prefer canned food, this Purina Pro Plan weight management wet food is effective for lots of pet parents’ dogs.
-It also makes a good topper for diet dry dog food.
+If you and your dog prefer canned food, this Purina Pro Plan weight management wet food is effective for many pet parents’ dogs as their primary food or as a topper for dry diet dog food.
 It’s low in fat and calories and contains 23 essential vitamins and minerals.
 You can also Purina’s Pro Plan in dry formulas.

 - Protein: 9%